 What does their choice of name indicate is important to the group members?
 What does ‘the bridge’ motif symbolize?
 What does the ‘Blue Rider’ motif symbolize?
 What ideas and concepts do these motifs represent for each group?

 What visual characteristics and cultural ideas are important to each group?

 Try to explain what each group thought about themselves and their art in relation to the society and culture around them.
 Do the group names indicate their views of themselves in relation to modern society?
 Explain how.

 Use this document to keep track of your notes and information for each of the two groups: week 7 Germ Expr table

 For class next week – summary of the 2 required things to do:

 - Read and take notes on German Expressionism.

-- Complete the two short paragraphs or bullet points of notes about the two major German Expressionist groups.
+- Complete the note taking exercise about the two major German Expressionist groups.
 Bring this to class for in-class peer review.

 Remember / FYI: